Notable Properties of Specific Numbers

 4.6692016091...

-The first Feigenbaum constant, commonly designated by the Greek letter delta.
 In the Mandelbrot set, it shows up as the ratio between each "circle" and the next smaller one in the series of "circles" on the real axis connected to the large cardioid.
-(Only the first of these, the one centered at -0.75, is actually a perfect circle.)
+(Only the first of these, the one centred at -0.75, is actually a perfect circle.)
 For more information, click here.

 The value is approximated to 7 digits by the formula π+arctan(eπ) (which is 4.6692019318...)